 - 2.6 Through our regulation of the economic standards, we seek to gain a strategic and evidenced understanding of both the short-term and longer-term risks to which providers are exposed and to gain a comprehensive understanding of their approach to value for money.
 This helps us to make informed judgements about their compliance.
 We may seek assurance in a variety of ways and from such sources as we consider appropriate to the particular provider's circumstances.
 We will always require evidence of compliance, rather than assuming it.
+Unless the available evidence provides us with adequate assurance of compliance, the judgement we issue will reflect our concerns.

+- 2.7 Providers should be aware that in carrying out our regulation of the economic standards, we are likely as a minimum to seek assurance about providers'

+- financial strength

+- governance and risk management

+- vulnerability to covenant breaches

+- liquidity

-Unless the available evidence provides us with adequate assurance of compliance, the judgement we issue will reflect our concerns. - 2.7 Providers should be aware that in carrying out our regulation of the economic standards, we are likely as a minimum to seek assurance about providers' - financial strength - governance and risk management - vulnerability to covenant breaches - liquidity - approach to value for money - approach to managing the risks to social housing assets arising from nonsocial housing activity. - 2.8 All IDAs involve close consideration of a provider's compliance with our specific expectations relating to the maintenance of accurate records of assets and liabilities and our related expectations regarding detailed and robust stress testing.
-We regard both as key components of effective business planning and risk management.
-Through the IDA we will seek assurance that providers understand their assets and liabilities (including contingent liabilities), and security position.
-We will look for evidence that providers' stress testing is aligned with this information; and that they can demonstrate swift access to it in decision making and risk management. - 2.9 We expect stress testing to be pivotal to, and integrated with, providers' overall approach to business planning, risk and performance management.
-Through the IDA we will seek assurance that providers stress test their plans across a range of severities and scenarios which reflect identified risk exposures wherever they arise in the group.
-This should include situations arising in subsidiary entities and non-social housing activities.
-We will seek evidence that providers go beyond simple sensitivity testing to include multivariate analysis, which tests against relevant serious economic and business risks and demonstrates the effects on cash, covenants and security.
-We expect providers' stress testing to test financial and operational resilience across a range of scenarios.
-We will seek assurance that providers have explored those conditions which could cause the business to fail, even if planned mitigations and controls are implemented successfully.
+- approach to value for money

+- approach to managing the risks to social housing assets arising from non-social housing activity.

+- We expect boards to be able to demonstrate that they have considered both the long-term, cyclical nature of economic factors that impact on the business as well as internal business risks and one-off shocks.
+All IDAs involve close consideration of a provider's compliance with our specific expectations regarding detailed and robust stress testing.

+Alongside the maintenance of accurate records of assets and liabilities, we regard this as a key component of effective business planning and risk management.
+Through the IDA we will seek assurance that providers understand their assets and liabilities, and security position.
+We will look for evidence that providers' stress testing is aligned with this information, and that they can demonstrate swift access to it in decision making and risk management. - 2.9 We expect boards to have ownership of stress testing and for this to be pivotal to, and integrated with, providers' overall approach to business planning, risk and performance management.
+As part of an IDA, we are likely to explore how boards identify risks and seek assurance that providers stress test their plans across a range of sufficiently severe scenarios which reflect key risk exposures wherever they arise in the group.
+This should include situations arising in subsidiary entities and non-social housing activities. - 2.10 We will seek evidence that providers go beyond simple sensitivity testing to include multivariate analysis.
+Such analysis should test severe but plausible scenarios reflecting key economic and business risks and demonstrate their effects on cash, covenants and security.
+We expect providers' stress testing to examine financial and operational resilience, exploring conditions that could cause the business to fail.
+We will seek assurance that the provider has established credible mitigation strategies to restore its financial position in the event of risks materialising, and understands the effectiveness of these, as well as the trigger points for their implementation 12.

-&lt;sup>9 More detail on our expectations relating to assets and liabilities is set out in paragraphs 30 to 34 of the Governance and Financial Viability Standard Code of Practice.
+12 More detail on our expectations relating to stress testing is set out in paragraphs 35 to 39 of the Governance and Financial Viability Standard Code of Practice.